-Asignificant portion of our revenues and expenses are denominated in the Euro and the Japanese Yen.
-Our predominant currency of sale is the U.S. Dollar in the Americas, the Euro in Europe, the Yen in Japan, and the U.S. Dollar and Chinese Yuan, also known as Renminbi, in Southeast Asia.
-We estimate that approximately 48% of our sales in 2013 were invoiced in currencies other than the U.S. Dollar, and we expect sales denominated in foreign currencies to continue to represent a significant portion of our total revenue.
+A significant portion of our revenues and expenses are denominated in the Euro, the Japanese Yen, and the Chinese Yuan, also known as Renminbi.
+Our predominant currency of sale is the U.S. Dollar in the Americas, the Euro in Europe, the Yen in Japan, the Chinese Yuan in Mainland China, and the U.S. Dollar in other regions.
+We estimate that approximately 41% of our sales in 2014 were invoiced in currencies other than the U.S. Dollar, and we expect sales denominated in foreign currencies to continue to represent a significant portion of our total revenue.
 While we also have expenses denominated in these same foreign currencies, the impact on revenues has historically been, and is expected to continue to be, greater than the offsetting impact on expenses.
 Therefore, in times when the U.S. Dollar strengthens in relation to these foreign currencies, we would expect to report a net decrease in operating income.
 Conversely, in times when the U.S. Dollar weakens in relation to these foreign currencies, we would expect to report a net increase in operating income.
 Thus, changes in the relative strength of the U.S. Dollar may have a material impact on our operating results.